fireproofsocks/cowrie/docs/config.md

 Most of the functions will pass their text through the following pipeline:

-1. A pre-transformation function
+1. Pre-transformation (where one or more functions modifies the input text)
-2. A formatting prefix (where `IO.ANSI` codes are applied)
+2. Formatting (where `IO.ANSI` codes are applied as a prefix to the input text)
-3. A post-transformation function
+3. Post-format (where `IO.ANSI` reset codes are applied as a suffix to the input text)
+4. Post-transformation (where one or more functions modifies the formatted text)

 The configuration settings have sections corresponding to these steps.